t-nishi421/kochi_t_and_e_market/README.md

 ### Association
 - has_many :item_images
-- has_many :purchase_historys
+- has_many :purchase_histories
 - belongs_to :user
 - belongs_to :condition
 - belongs_to :shipping_cost
-- belongs_to :category
+- belongs_to :categories
 - belongs_to :brand
 - belongs_to :preparation_day
 - belongs_to :shipment_source